DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 You could also attend a training provider event, either online or in person, and hear directly from teacher training providers about the courses they offer and how to apply.

-### Train to Teach events
+### Get Into Teaching events

-Train to Teach events are run by the Department for Education (DfE) and are free to attend.
+Get Into Teaching events are run by the Department for Education (DfE) and are free to attend.
 You'll be able to:

 - put your questions to expert advisers, teachers and training providers
 - chat with current teachers